Meneth/PB-git/README.md

 ## Information:

-- This mod is created, owned, and maintained by **Meneth**.
-If you want to include it in any publicly released mod you need my permission.
+- This mod is created, owned, and maintained by **Meneth** and **ziji**.
+If you want to include it, or any part of it, in any publicly released mod you need Meneth's permission.

 #### Bugs and Suggestions: